Kalderash: Sweden

+United States

 The Kalderash are the largest subgroup of Romani people and comprise a majority of the urban Roma population in the United States.
 The Kalderash are generally less wealthy than other Roma groups in the U.S. such as the Machwaya.
 However, there is considerable variability in the status of the various Kalderash subgroups (vitsi) in terms of wealth and prosperity.
 Certain wealthy Kalderash vitsi in the U.S. have been able to achieve a higher level of wealth and consider themselves to be cleaner than lower class Kalderash vitsi.
 Unlike the more nationalistic Kalderash in Eastern Europe, American Kalderash are reluctant to take up any public political roles or bring attention to themselves; benefiting off of the relative invisibility they experience in the west.
 According to studies done on the Kalderash clans of Seattle, Kalderash Roma generally stick to traditional itinerant jobs such as automobile body repair, roofing, stove cleaning, and other short term jobs that allows them to maintain their traditional lifestyle.
 The Kalderash are one of the more traditional groups of Roma and have resisted Americanization more rigorously than other Roma subgroups such as the Sinti.